-In addition to all of these very impressive figures, our region, the Asia Pacific Region, is characterised by the highest rate of traffic growth globally, at around 10 per cent annually.
+In addition to all of these very impressive figures, our region, the Asia Pacific Region is characterized by the highest rate of traffic of traffic growth globally, at around 10 per cent annually.

 Further, the combined market share of Asia Pacific carriers today accounts for some 33 per cent of global passenger traffic and 39 per cent of global freight traffic.

 The region's overall air transport industry supports 31 million jobs and 632 billion dollars in Gross Domestic Product (GDP), and impressively some 35 per cent of today's global airport investments are concentrated here in Asia, supporting over 540 infrastructure projects worth almost 200 billion dollars.

-Given that Asia Pacific is maintaining the highest traffic growth rate in the world, the challenges of long-term global growth will likely be more acute for the states in this region than in other parts of the world.
+Given that Asia Pacific is maintaining the highest traffic growth rate in the world, the challenges of long-term global growth will likely be more acute for the States in the region than in other parts of the world.

-As such all states in the region must take necessary actions to effectively manage air transport growth to mitigate significant risks which will be generated by increasing flight and passenger volumes.
+As such all States in the region must take necessary actions effectively to manage air transport growth to mitigate significant risks which will be generated by increasing flight and passenger volumes.

-In this connection, the Civil Aviation Authority of Sri Lanka has taken several steps during 2019 independently and together with civil aviation industry organisations in Sri Lanka.
+In this connection the Civil Aviation Authority of Sri Lanka has taken several steps during the year 2019 by itself and together with Civil Aviation Industry Organizations in Sri Lanka.

 A 'National Civil Aviation Policy for Sri Lanka' was developed by CAASL in consultation with public and private stakeholders in the industry.
-The draft agreed upon among the stakeholders was submitted for the approval of the Cabinet of Ministers who approved the NCAP for implementation in March 2019.
-The National Civil Aviation Policy for Sri Lanka (NCAP) is geared towards the promotion of the aviation industry, both international and domestic, to position Sri Lanka as a regional leader and to derive economic benefits for the country.
+The draft agreed among the stake holders was submitted for the approval of Cabinet of Ministers and the Cabinet of Ministers approved the NCAP for implementation in March 2019.
+The NCAP is geared towards the promotion of the Aviation Industry both international and domestic to position Sri Lanka as a regional leader and to derive economic benefits for the Country.

-As decided by the Government of Sri Lanka to develop Palali Airport as a regional international airport, the CAASL initiated a Palali Airport development project and completed the Phase I of the project within this year.
-Under Phase I of the project a new apron, taxiway, air traffic control tower and a terminal building were constructed in the northern side of the runway exclusively for civil aircraft operations.
-The airport was certified as an international airport after a five-day audit conducted by the Aerodromes and Facilitation Section of the CAASL to ascertain its compliance with the required international and local standards.
+As decided by the Government of Sri Lanka to develop Palali airport as a regional international airport, the CAASL initiated a Palali Airport development project and completed the phase I of the project within this year.
+Under the phase I of the project a new apron, taxiway, Air Traffic control tower and a terminal building were constructed in the Northern side of the runway exclusively for civil aircraft operations and the Airport was Certified as an International Airport after a five day audit conducted by the Aerodromes and Facilitation Section in the CAASL to ascertain it's compliance with the required international and local standards.
 The airport was opened for regional international air traffic operations on 16th October 2019.
 At present aircraft carrying less than 90 passengers can be operated from this airport.

-The Air Navigation Regulations Section of the CAASL has provided all regulatory assistance to the Airport & Aviation Services (SL) Ltd. for the implementation of Automatic Dependent Surveillance - Broadcast (ADS-B) System which is an essential air traffic surveillance system recommended by ICAO for its member states.
-The ADS-B system was approved for surveillance operations by CAASL after conducting a safety assessment and a three-month trial period.
+The Air Navigation Regulations Section of the CAASL has provided all regulatory assistance to the Airport & Aviation Services (SL) Ltd. for the implementation of Automatic Dependent Surveillance - Broadcast (ADS-B) System which is an essential Air Traffic Surveillance System recommended by ICAO for its member States.
+The ADS-B system was approved for surveillance operations in this year by CAASL after conducting a safety assessment and a three months trial period.